argoproj/argo-rollouts/docs/getting-started/istio/index.md

           virtualService:
             # Reference to a VirtualService which the controller updates with canary weights
             name: rollouts-demo-vsvc
-            # optional if there is a single route in VirtualService, required otherwise
+            # Optional if there is a single HTTP route in the VirtualService, otherwise required
             routes:
             - http-primary
+            # Optional if there is a single HTTPS/TLS route in the VirtualService, otherwise required
+            tlsRoutes:
-            - https-3000
+            - 3000
 ...
 ```

 The VirtualService and route referenced in `trafficRouting.istio.virtualService` is required
-to have either an HTTP or a TLS route spec that splits between the stable and canary Services,
+to have either an HTTP or a TLS route spec that splits between the stable and the canary services,
 referenced in the rollout.
-If the route is HTTP/TLS route it of type then it needs to be
+If the route is of type HTTPS/TLS, then we specify its port number
-prefixed with `https-` or `tls-` suffix and should end in the HTTPS/TLS port number.
+as the unique identifier.
-In this guide, those Services are named: `rollouts-demo-stable` and `rollouts-demo-canary`
+In this guide, the two services are named: `rollouts-demo-stable` and `rollouts-demo-canary`
 respectively.
 The weight values for these services used should be initially set to 100% stable,
 and 0% on the canary.
 During an update, these values will be modified by the controller.